Enhancing Safety in Steel and Aluminum Work

 1. Ergonomic Hazards

 Ergonomic hazards are associated with repetitive movements, awkward postures, and improper ergonomics in the workplace.
 Steel and aluminum work often involves lifting heavy objects, operating machinery, and working in constrained spaces.
 Prolonged exposure to these ergonomic hazards can lead to musculoskeletal disorders, strains, and fatigue.
-It implements ergonomic principles, provides ergonomic equipment, and promotes proper posture and body mechanics.
-It can reduce the risk of ergonomic injuries.

 1. Fire and Explosion Hazards